 Survivors Of Domestic Violence And Sex Trafficking

 On February 20, 2020, Governor Greg Abbott established a clemency application specifically for survivors of domestic violence and sex trafficking.
 The Conviction Integrity Unit has worked with clemency, pardon, and parole applicants to review their cases and provide letters in support where possible.

-Bad Confidential Informants
+POST-CONVICTION DRUG REVIEW AND Bad Confidential Informants